 However, the speeds from Ghost Path VPN servers in distant locations were more disappointing.
 I ran tests on numerous servers and, as you can see from the examples below, the biggest issue was ping times again.

 Boston and San Diego both had good data speeds, with the Californian location almost matching my local non-VPN test.
-Boston wasn't far behind, but ping times of 410 ms for San Diego and 303 ms for Boston could make the servers unworkable for gamers or streaming TV.
+Boston wasn't far behind, but ping times of 410 ms for San Diego and 303 ms for Boston could make the servers unworkable for gamers.

 Ghost Path servers that were far away from my location gave me worse speeds